kunalbajaj11/massive-rocket-csv-import/README.md

 ## Initial Approach (Planning Phase)
-1. React Routes:
+##### React Routes:
 1. register page
 2. login page	// default
 3. dashboard	// having upload csv file option
 4. view all uploaded files	// previous file uploads done by all users
 5. view one upload details

-2. MongoDB:
+##### MongoDB:
-  2.1. users	// maintaining login details
+1. users	// maintaining login details
-  2.2. uploads	// having uploaded date, user by whom uploaded, number of records inserted and duplicates found		-- 3 routes - 1 post, 1 get all list of uploads
+2. uploads	// having uploaded date, user by whom uploaded, number of records inserted and duplicates found		-- 3 routes - 1 post, 1 get all list of uploads
-  2.3. uploaded_data	// csv content in this mapped to userId and uploadId   -- 1 upload route, 1 get route with records where user ID and upload ID passed
+3. uploaded_data	// csv content in this mapped to userId and uploadId   -- 1 upload route, 1 get route with records where user ID and upload ID passed

-3. NodeJS:
+##### NodeJS:
-  3.1. users route
+1. users route
-  3.2. auth route & middleware
+2. auth route & middleware
-  3.3. uploads : list of user uploaded documents
+3. uploads : list of user uploaded documents
-  3.4.
-On Uploading CSV:
+4. On Uploading CSV:
-    3.4.1.
-1st call to upload : sync would be in progress 3.4.2.
-Pass id returned to uploadData in refId 3.4.3.
-On completion: update request to upload with object id same as in ref id to complete or fail
+  a) 1st call to upload : sync would be in progress
+  b) Pass id returned to uploadData in refId
+  c) On completion: update request to upload with object id same as in ref id to complete or fail

 ## Concepts Utilised